(Last updated on May 25th, 2022)

 While there are a few exceptions, the Creative Cloud platform also operates on a subscription payment basis.
 Either through a yearly or monthly cost, users can not only gain access to Photoshop but must have access to the latest version for as long as their subscription lasts.

-Of course, if you know you will be using the program in multiple fields, it’d be beneficial to go for the complete Creative Cloud package.
-For $52.99/monthly, you’ll have access to everything in the Adobe catalog, including Photoshop, Lightroom, InDesign, and Illustrator.
+Under the Creative Cloud plan, you’ll have access to everything in the Adobe catalog, including Photoshop, Lightroom, InDesign, After Effects, and Illustrator.

 The subscription model has been quite controversial in treating Photoshop more like software as a service.
 Despite seeming so small a fee compared to the investments prior, paying monthly for Photoshop can add up depending on the work you’re pursuing.